jennyfothergill/hpc-intro/_episodes/11-connecting.md

 email address: the "@" symbol is used to separate the personal ID from the address of the remote machine.

-When logging in to a laptop, tablet, or other personal device, a username, password, or pattern are normally required to prevent unauthorized access.
-In these situations, the likelihood of somebody else intercepting your password is low, since logging your keystrokes requires a malicious exploit or physical access.
-For systems like {{ site.remote.host }} running an SSH server, anybody on the network can log in, or try to.
-Since usernames are often public or easy to guess, your password is often the weakest link in the security chain.

 ## Log In to the Cluster

 The [Lesson Setup]({{ page.root }}/setup) provides instructions for installing